gbowne1/SPMS_ERPMRP/ABOUTTHIS.md

         Users may re-import missing data from/using Excel, Access, etc.
         Users will run one or two simple batch processes using an application.

     Are there any requirements to keep databases in sync with integrated system(s)?
-Please provide details and steps to synchronize the data if both systems can not be recovered to the same point of time.
-    For example:
+Some of these conditions will exist.

-        An application uses three databases and all of them have to be in-sync When Application "A" database is restored Application "B" database have to be restored from the same day/time backup Users create SSRS reports using an application.
+        Users create SSRS reports using an application.
 Both - SSRS reports have to be in-sync with the database as reports information is saved in the application's database.
-        Application "C" depends on files located on the network share; have to be in-sync A database "D" has database link to an external database; data in both has to be in-sync.
-Data will be re-imported base on a timestamp from the external database in case of database "D" restore.
+        Application depends on files located on the network share; have to be in-sync A database has database link to an external database; data in both has to be in-sync.
+Data will be re-imported base on a timestamp from the external database in case of database restore.

     Operational Information
     Does the application have any resource intensive tasks/operations that will run during the day or afterhours?
 Somewhat yes.